bharatsonwane/team_orbit/backend/docs/CHAT.md

 ### 2. **Fast Unread Count Tracking**

 #### Problem
-With millions of messages, counting unread messages by scanning the `chat_message_status` table becomes slow:
+With millions of messages, counting unread messages by scanning the `chat_message_receipt` table becomes slow:
 - 1M messages × 100 users = 100M read records
 - COUNT with NOT EXISTS on millions of rows = slow